ainetwork-ai/ain-adk-providers/examples/workspace-agent/README.md

-# Simple ADK Agent Example
+# Workspace Agent Example

-This example demonstrates how to build a simple agent using the AINetwork ADK (Agent Development Kit).
+This example demonstrates how to build a workspace agent using the AINetwork ADK (Agent Development Kit).

 The agent is designed to answer user queries by utilizing various tools and AI models.
 It's pre-configured to interact with Notion and Slack as knowledge sources.